02: Understanding and Preparing Your Event Data

 #> 25011 10188 9669

-For the UCAR model, setup is even easier:
+For the UCAR model, setup is similar:

 ma_mort_ucar <- maexample[which(!is.na(maexample$Year)), ]